dmorand17/flask-ecs-example/README.md

 This project demonstrates how to containerize a Flask application and deploy it to AWS ECS using Express Mode, which simplifies the deployment process by automatically managing load balancers, networking, and scaling configuration.

+**Continuous Deployment:** This project uses GitHub Actions to automatically build and deploy your application to ECS whenever code is pushed to the `main` branch.
+See the [CI/CD](#cicd-with-github-actions) section for details.

 ## Development

 ### Requirements